MrJSimon/asm/README.md

 **asm** is an assisted 2D image segmentation tool built with Python.
 It employs a Random Forest classifier for pixel-wise segmentation and provides a full-featured GUI for semi-automated workflows.

 # Purpose
-ASM is designed for researchers and practitioners working in fields that utilize microscopy, scanning electron microscopy (SEM), and X-Ray imaging, where precise and efficient 2D segmentation is critical.
+**asm** is designed for researchers and practitioners working in fields that utilize microscopy, scanning electron microscopy (SEM), and X-Ray imaging, where precise and efficient 2D segmentation is critical.

 1. Quickly load and manage image datasets
 2. Create, edit, and organize training masks